madmankind/Creator-Hive--main/DEVELOPER_REFERENCE.md

 **Implementation:**
 - Data lives in `src/lib/curatedTalent.ts`
 - API routes (`/api/discovery/*`) filter and paginate that dataset
-- Access is restricted on the client (requires authentication via `useAuthStore`)
+- Access is restricted on the client (requires a valid NextAuth session)

 ### Supabase